 Whenever I post a recipe that uses vegan means and cheeses, it's inevitable that I receive negative comments about it.
 I don’t eat vegan meats and non-dairy cheeses very often, but I don’t totally eschew them.
 They’re convenient and most of them are quite tasty.
 I’ve been veg long enough to remember the early days of “meatless meats,” when the only brand of veggie burger that was available at the grocery store tasted about as good as the cardboard box it came in.
 The only non-dairy cheese that was available when I went vegan bore a strong resemblance to a large, waxy crayon.
 So I really appreciate how far meat-free foods have come over the years.

-There are several brands of vegan Italian sausages available, including Tofurky, Field Roast, and if you’re lucky enough to find it, No Evil Foods.
-If you follow a gluten-free diet, the new Beyond Sausage is made with pea protein and is free of both soy and wheat.
+There are several brands of vegan Italian sausages available, including Tofurky and Field Roast.
+If you follow a gluten-free diet, Beyond Sausage is made with pea protein and is free of both soy and wheat.
 I like to use Field Roast sausages when I make this Roman Tofu Scramble.

 The Roman Tofu Scramble is perfect for a lazy weekend breakfast or brunch.
 Since it takes about 20 minutes to make, it might not be the best option for busy weekday mornings.
 If I have a hankering for tofu scramble during the week, I will make this dish in advance, so that all I have to do is heat it up in the morning.
 Enjoy it with roasted potatoes, toast, and a nice cuppa.